vidmed/blockchain-simulation/README.md

 # This is a small blockchain simulation.

 ### Install app and dependencies
+First of all install this app via `go get`:

+`go get -u github.com/vidmed/blockchain-simulation`

+Install dependecies and build:
 1. Install go dep if it is not installed `go get -u github.com/golang/dep/cmd/dep`
 2. Ensure dependencies `dep ensure`
 3. Build and run app `go build`